🏛️

 • Far Niente Wine Estates portfolio includes Dolce, Nickel & Nickel, EnRoute, Bella Union, and Post & Beam; GI Partners has held a controlling share since 2016

 Far Niente was founded by John Benson, a real estate investor who had arrived in San Francisco during the California Gold Rush of 1849.
 In 1885, Benson commissioned architect Hamden McIntyre, the preeminent winery designer of the era, to build a three-story stone gravity-flow winery on his Oakville property; construction was completed in 1886.
 The first official vintage label was likely designed by Winslow Homer, Benson's nephew and one of the greatest American painters of the 19th century.
-Far Niente prospered until Prohibition forced its closure in 1919, after which the estate fell into neglect for six decades.
-In 1979, Gil and Beth Nickel purchased the abandoned stone shell and spent three years restoring it to its 19th-century grandeur.
+Far Niente prospered until Prohibition forced its commercial closure in 1919.
+Benson had died in 1910 and his nieces inherited the property; they sold it in 1917 to neighbor David Perry Doak, who shifted the ranch toward fruit trees during Prohibition.
+Doak died in 1921, and his widow Frieda (later remarried to Colonel John F. McGill) retained the estate until 1944, when she sold the historic Far Niente property along with the adjoining McGill Ranch to Martin Stelling Jr., a San Francisco real estate magnate.
+Stelling envisioned the property as the center of a world-class Oakville vineyard estate but died in 1950; his land holdings were gradually dispersed among heirs.
+In 1979, Gil Nickel (1939-2003) and Beth Nickel persuaded Doug Stelling to partner in reviving the dormant stone shell; the Nickels spent three years restoring it to its 19th-century grandeur.
 During restoration, the name 'Far Niente,' from the Italian 'il dolce far niente' meaning 'the sweetness of doing nothing,' was discovered carved in stone on the front of the building.
 The property was already listed on the National Register of Historic Places in February 1979, before the Nickels' purchase.

 • Founded 1885 by John Benson; three-story stone gravity-flow winery designed by Hamden McIntyre, completed 1886